Using electronic legal deposit material at NLS

 - Can I print out material that I have viewed?

-What will be available after April 2013
+What became available after April 2013

 Social media content, such as from Twitter and Facebook, is part of the legislation, and therefore legal deposit libraries can collect them.